Chart Color Schemes

 Yarrawarrah features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.5% of all households, including 48.4% couples with children, 31.9% couples without children, and 7.0% single parent families.
-Non-family households make up the remaining 12.5%, consisting of 11.3% lone person households and 1.4% group households.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.8.
+Family households constitute 87.5% of all households, including 48.4% couples with children, 31.9% couples without children, and 7.0% single parent families.
+Non-family households comprise the remaining 12.5%, with lone person households at 11.3% and group households making up 1.4%.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households